 16. Mobile Operating System

 Choosing a mobile operating system is something very personal.
-Andoird and iOS are the most commonly used in smartphones nowadays.
+Andoird and iOS are the most commonly used smartphones nowadays.
 But you can also pick a Windows phone.

 Google owns Android, but Linux powers it.
-It is an open-source operating system that allows developers to unlock the hardware en develop their programs.
+It is an open-source operating system that allows developers to unlock the hardware to develop their programs.
 Motorola uses the Android system as is.
 It is the cleanest and fast variation on the market.
 With millions of applications in the Google Play Store, there is something for everybody.
 Including these top photography apps:

 Apple developed its operating system for mobile devices like iPhones, iPads, and Apple Watch.
 Third parties are not allowed to use the system, so it only works on products made by Apple.
 You can download millions of applications in the iOS store, including outstanding photography apps like:

 Buying tip: It is complicated to say which smartphone operating system is better.
 Android and iOS are both very mature platforms with over a decade of experience.
 Apple devices tend to get more frequent updates but are generally more expensive than their Android equivalents.
 Android is more customizable than iOS, like home screen launchers and dynamic widgets, and you can find smartphones with expandable storage and universal USB-C charging ports.

 I used my Smartphone Camera Buying Guide Checklist to go through many smartphones and came up with these top camera phones divided into top range and mid-range cell phones.

 You can download the PDF file for free.
 Or check the list below.

 - Apple iPhone 12 series

 - Apple iPhone 11 series